 Posting Sites to Avoid!

 Some online posting sites and Amber Alert companies have A LOT of bad reviews or low Better Business Bureau grades.
 These are ones that I would avoid.

 Lost and Found Pet Search Sites

 Some sites will not let you post your missing pet, but you should still search their stray and adoptable pet listings.
-Please note that most shelters/rescues DO NOT list all of their pets online.
-Found pets in stray hold are not listed, and some adoptable pets may be adopted out before someone gets the chance to list them.
+Please note that most shelters and rescues DO NOT list all of their pets online.
+Found pets in stray hold are often not listed, and some adoptable pets may be adopted out before someone gets the chance to list them.